April 18, 2026

 A father pushed a baby stroller into the half-empty carriage of a Tokyo subway train.
 As soon as he sat down, loud cries of his young son emerged from the stroller.
 Rushing to quiet the child, he pulled a stuffed animal from his bag and breathed a sigh of relief when the child let out a loud laugh at the sight of his fluffy friend.

-But the father’s relief was quickly interrupted when he heard a loud “shush” from the woman sitting opposite him.
+But the father’s relief quickly faded when a woman sitting opposite him let out a sharp “shush.”

 “Sorry, excuse me,” the man responded apologetically.